Shuozhen/DBiT-Notes/README.md

           ```
           --sjdbOverhang 149
           ```
+          - The limit of genome generate RAM should be adjusted by the instruction (* double confirm with Mingyu)
+          ```
+          --limitGenomeGenerateRAM 50000000000
+          ```
+          - The directory should be changed to nc folder and the fasta files should also be changed.
+          ```
+          --genomeDir /gpfs/ysm/project/fan/sb2723/00.database/hg38/StarIndex_nc
+          --genomeFastaFiles /gpfs/ysm/project/fan/sb2723/00.database/hg38/Homo_sapiens.GRCh38.ncrna.fa
+          ```
    2. Filter the raw data and rearrange read format to be compatible with ST Pipeline using _effective.sh_
       - Perl file is used for the processing, _1-effective.pl_
         ```